Buster Bros.

-Pang, originally released in Japan as and known in North America as Buster Bros., is a 1989 action game co-produced by Mitchell Corporation and Capcom for arcades.
-Mitchell handled the game's domestic and most worldwide distribution, while Capcom handled the bulk of development, and distributed the game in North American territories.

-The basic gameplay is identical to a 1983 Japanese MSX computer game called Cannon Ball (also released in 1983 on the ZX Spectrum as Bubble Buster).
-Cannon Ball was made by Japanese publishers Hudson Soft, and it was licensed by Mitchell Corporation six years later to make Pang.
+Pang, originally released in Japan as and known in North America as Buster Bros., is a 1989 action game developed and published by Mitchell Corporation for arcades.
+It was released in North America by Capcom, which most of the developers had previously worked for.
+The basic gameplay is identical to a 1983 Japanese MSX computer game called Cannon Ball (also released in 1983 on the ZX Spectrum as Bubble Buster) by Hudson Soft.

 In the game, players must finish a round-the-world quest to destroy bouncing balloons that are terrorising several of Earth's landmarks and cities.
 The fight to save the Earth begins on Mount Fuji, Japan, where the players must pass all three stages before moving on to the next location.

 Conversions, all titled Pang, were released across Europe by Ocean Software in 1990 for the ZX Spectrum, Commodore 64, Amstrad CPC, Amiga, and Atari ST.